joshajohnson/joshajohnson.github.io/_posts/2023-09-01-bsidescbr23-workshop.md

 ### Surface Mount Components

-Regardless of what SMD (surface mount device) you are soldering, the process is the same:
+Regardless of what SMD (surface mount device) part you are soldering, the process is the same:

 - Tin one pad of the PCB.
 - Grab the part with your tweezers.